ducs-office/ducs-office-automation-docs/source/docs/target-audience.md

 ---
 title: Target Audience
-description: Audience for which this App for.
+description: Audience for which this app has been made for
 extends: _layouts.documentation
 section: content
 ---